Mit-Solanki/Machine-Learning/README.md

 ## 📘 Detailed Description

-### 🧪 Lab Google Colab Codes
+### 🧪 Lab Experiment

-This folder includes codes which I do in labs of machie learning
+This folder includes codes which I did in labs of machie learning

 ---